Sunscreen–wow. What a loaded subject, amiright?

 This is a very hydrating tinted moisturizer that gives a super dewy glow, and has vitamin C to help promote brighter skin over time.
 I haven’t tried Laura Mercier’s tinted moisturizer that everyone loves, but many people say this product is very similar.
 It’s very minimal coverage, but it does provide SOME coverage if you apply it with a foundation brush vs. your fingers!
 It’s a great base to keep you hydrated and wear under makeup.

 Anyone who wants an all-in-one product that gives them a dewy glow, especially those with combination and dry skin.
 However, I do think this might be too much for those with super oily skin!
+(Granted, when I said this on stories, some of you with oilier skin said you still love the product, you just dust a powder over the top!)

 If you have really good skin but just want a tiny bit more coverage to even out skin tone, this will be the only product you need.
 People who hate foundation love this product.
 Oily peeps, I’d probably recommend to go with the above Supergoop Matte Skin.